 - Applicants with at least two years of social work or human services experience must complete a verification of their employment and have positive performance evaluations.

 - The Advanced Standing Track is for graduates of an undergraduate social work program accredited by the Council on Social Work Education.
 A minimum undergraduate academic average of 3.0 (B) is required for admission.
 The Bachelor of Social Work degree must have been received within six years of entry into the program.
 Advanced standing applicants must submit their final field evaluation from their senior year in order to be considered for admission.

-The online program is available for individuals living in the United States, except those from New Hampshire, Maryland, US Territories and those residing within the Massachusetts Route 128 corridor.
+The online program is available for individuals living in the United States, except those from New Hampshire, Maryland, and US Territories.
 Applications for the Online Program are accepted each semester and applicants can apply to enter the online program in September, January, or May.

 State Board of Education requirements and state licensing requirements for social workers differ from state to state.
 Please be sure to research your state’s Board of Education and social work licensing requirements.